lenwood/nixxer-website/content/faq/index.md

 **Q: Can I import blocklists from other sources into Nixxer?**

 **A:** No, Nixxer only imports its own backup files and doesn't accept external blocklists.
 However, this is by design - Nixxer isn't meant to replace your existing blocking tools, but to make them more effective at stopping tracking.
-You can use your existing blocklists in Pi-hole, NextDNS, or AdGuard Home alongside Nixxer's exported domains as an additional list.
+You can use your existing blocklists in Pi-hole, NextDNS, or AdGuard DNS alongside Nixxer's exported domains as an additional list.

 ## Settings & Configuration